-1977 Coachman Cadet Renovation
+1977 Coachman Cadet Vintage Camper Renovation

-Remember the little vintage trailer my husband drove into our yard at midnight back at the beginning of Summer?
+Remember the little vintage camper my husband drove into our yard at midnight back at the beginning of Summer?
 It sat in our backyard for most of the Summer, while I focused on fixing and selling our RV among other things that were higher on my to-do list!
 As the last remaining days of Summer are ticking away, I knew I needed to get going on this project so I could move onto other things.
 Thanks to amazing friends and neighbors, we knocked this renovation out of the park in just over a week!

 My friend Julia and her kids drove up from Chicago to help paint, clean and sew.
 My neighbor made curtains and helped with the upholstery.
 This camper has been a community labor of love!